Adolescents & Children Therapy

 Conduct Disorder: Diagnosis

-A child is diagnosed with CD if he exhibits a callous disregard for others and a sustained pattern of behaviors that fit into these general categories: aggression against people and animals, destruction of property, deceitfulness and theft, and serious violations of rules.
+A child is diagnosed with CD if he exhibits a callous disregard for others and a sustained pattern of behaviours that fit into these general categories: aggression against people and animals, destruction of property, deceitfulness and theft, and serious violations of rules.
 A professional will talk with parents, teachers and other adults involved in his life to rule out other possible causes.

 Conduct Disorder: Treatment